 The long-term vision of the Regional NRM Plan is ‘Healthy landscapes for better living’.
-The Plan sets goals and targets to achieve this vision.
-It balances the environmental, economic, social and cultural needs for our natural resources, and guides the allocation of the NRM levy and other funding to NRM programs that are priorities of the community and legislative responsibilities of the Board.
-It outlines a range of programs to help protect ground and surface water, ensure sustainable industries, achieve best practice land management, conserve natural ecosystems, and encourage community participation.
+The Plan sets goals and targets to achieve this vision, and balances the environmental, economic, social and cultural needs for our natural resources.
+It guides the allocation of the NRM levy and other funding to NRM programs that are priorities of the community and legislative responsibilities of the SE NRM Board.
+The NRM Plan is made up of four volumes:

 The Regional NRM Plan is aligned with the State NRM Plan South Australia 2012-2017 .

 The Business Plan 2016/17-2018/19 has now been adopted by the Minister.

 The SE NRM Board prepared this Business Plan to raise additional income from NRM levies to contribute to State Water Planning and Management costs, and meet increased costs for Department of Environment Water and Natural Resources services to deliver the Board’s work program.

 The Board listened to feedback

 The SE NRM Board received significant feedback through its community consultation on the draft Business Plan.
 Most submissions opposed the increases in the NRM levies and there was significant opposition to the proposal of a NRM land levy based on the capital value of land.